patrodyne/hisrc-hyperjaxb/ejb/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 After [unmarshalling products](!unmarshalProducts) into this application, you can [Persist Products](!persistProducts) to the local test database.
 The logging console shows the SQL used to INSERT each product into the database, scroll the contents to review.

-> Hint: You can control the SQL logging using the properties in your `simplelogger.properties' file.
+> Hint: You can control the SQL logging using the properties in your `simplelogger.properties` file.

 ~~~
     org.slf4j.simpleLogger.log.org.hibernate.SQL=DEBUG